 1. Bath oil

 I’ve poured it into the tub to soften my winter-weary skin.
-Adding a little bubble bath makes the experience even more pleasant, according to a blog called Fidgety Fingers.
-Note: You must use some cleanser on the tub afterward, lest the oily residue cause the next bather to slip and fall.
+Note: You must use some cleanser on the tub afterward, or the oily residue could cause the next bather to slip and fall.

-Don’t feel like scrubbing an oily tub every time you bathe?
-Towel-dry yourself a little and then smooth a little baby oil on your still-damp skin to lock in moisture.
+Don’t feel like scrubbing an oily tub after every time you bathe to get the baby oil benefits?
+Towel-dry yourself a little after your bath, and then smooth a little baby oil on your still-damp skin to lock in moisture.

-Use a thin layer of baby oil on your legs instead of gel (or soap).
+Use a thin layer of baby oil on your legs instead of gel (or soap) before shaving.

-If you’re waxing brows, legs or, uh, other parts of the body, use a little baby oil first to remove any lingering wax and then to soothe your startled skin.
+If you’re waxing brows, legs or, uh, other parts of your body, use a little baby oil afterward to remove any lingering wax and also to soothe your startled skin.